kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/04_setting_up_zsh/transcript.md

 Alternatively you can always refer to the official install instructions for each software.

-okay lets now go over the workstation hardware requirements.
-Throughout this course I'll only be using my local workstation to run all my Kubernetes test environments.
-If you want to do the same, then you need a workstation powerful enough to run minikube.
-For minikube, your workstation needs to have enough capacity to set aside at least:

-- 2 cpu cores
-- 2 gigs of RAM
-- and 20 gigs of available disk space

-If you want to follow along some of our vagrant related demos, you will need set aside at least:

-- 6 cpu cores
-- 3 gigs of RAM
-- 30 gigs of disk space

-In case you don't have that, then you can just watch the videos without following along.

-Now lets go back to the software requirements. .
+Now lets go back to the software requirements.

 In my case I have already installed all the required.
 So I can't show you homebrew in action.
 Instead I will run some checks to confirm all the software are definitely installed.

 First I'll check virtualbox is installed by running VboxManage version.
 You can also check this by opening up the virtualbox gui interface.

-I'll then perform similar checks for vagrant, docker, minikube, and last but not least Kubectl.
+I'll then perform similar checks for docker, minikube, and last but not least Kubectl.

 I've included the --short flag to make the output easier to read.
 By default the kubectl version commnad outputs two versions.
 The version of the kubectl client binary that's installed locally on your workstation, and the version of the kube cluster that our kubectl is pointing to.
 So we're using the --client flag here to limit the output to just client side since we don't have a kubecluster yet.